8 Best Soft Dry Dog Foods – 2023 Reviews & Top Picks

 A Quick Comparison of Our Favorites in 2023

 1. Moist & Meaty Dry Dog Food – Best Overall

 Moist & Meaty Dry Dog Food is our pick for the best overall soft dry dog food.
 This food uses real beef and has a cheddar cheese flavor that many dogs love.
 There are also other flavors available, including bacon and eggs, and steak.
 It provides your pet with complete balanced nutrition and comes in handy single-serve pouches that eliminate mess and the risk of overfeeding.

 Our dogs like Moist & Meaty, and the only thing we can complain about is that there is no burger in the product.
-Instead, it uses meat byproduct, and while not necessarily bad, it’s not as good as a whole meat.
-Perhaps this is why the crude protein content is 18%, which is a bit low for an everyday dog food.
+Instead, it uses meat byproducts, and while not necessarily bad, it’s not as good as whole meats.
+Perhaps this is why the crude protein content is 18%, which is a bit low for everyday dog food.
 The upside is your dog will eat more of it!